Active Caustics: Active Dimer Cloud in a Point Vortex: Numerical Solution

+We demarcate the regions in the $r_0-\alpha$ plane where caustics occur as those where an intersection of adjacent rays (see Fig. \ref{caustics_regime}(e)) takes place in finite time, $t_x$.
+At a particular $r_0=r_c$, $t_x$ diverges [see Fig. \ref{caustics_regime} (d)], and caustics do not occur when the initial particle position is beyond this critical radius.
+This behaviour is similar to that of IPs \cite{Croor2015}.
 The flow coupling $\alpha$ has a dual role at small to moderate distances from the vortex: (i) it aligns the dimer along the stable principal axis of $\bsf{S}$, which has a non-zero radial component; (ii) once aligned, it extends the dimer along this axis, thus competing with the $1/\tau$ relaxation to zero motility.
-However, when the dimers have been centrifuged out to large $r$, the relaxation term takes over, leading to tracer-like dynamics, and the caustics radii lie at intermediate values of $r$ [see Fig \ref{caustics_regime} (b)].
+However, when the dimers have been centrifuged out to large $r$, the relaxation term takes over, leading to tracer-like dynamics, and the caustics radii lie at intermediate values of $r$ [see Fig. \ref{caustics_regime} (b)].